-“Originally, I was leaning more towards a factory job when I [graduated], if I could find anything.
+Originally, I was leaning more towards a factory job when I [graduated], if I could find anything.
 Other than that, there really wasn’t much else.
 I really don’t want to end up in a factory for the rest of my life.
-I’d rather do something I actually enjoy doing, and actually be able to make some decent money off of.”
+I’d rather do something I actually enjoy doing, and actually be able to make some decent money off of.